AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/setup.md

     $ git clone --branch tutorial/react git@github.com:adobe/aem-guides-wknd-graphql.git
     ```

 1. In the IDE of your choice open the file `.env.development` at `aem-guides-wknd-graphql/react-app/.env.development`.
-Uncomment the `REACT_APP_AUTHORIZATION` line so that the file looks like the following:
+Verify that the `REACT_APP_AUTHORIZATION` line is un-commented and that the file looks like the following:

     ```plain
     REACT_APP_HOST_URI=http://localhost:4502
     REACT_APP_GRAPHQL_ENDPOINT=/content/graphql/global/endpoint.json
+    # Use Authorization when connecting to an AEM Author environment
     REACT_APP_AUTHORIZATION=admin:admin
     ```